- The Modern History of Rubbish in Emmet County

 - We purchased a new curbside recycling collection truck–the first since the program began in 2004.

-- A large industrial shredder was purchased and we began offering shredding by appointment on half-day a week.
+- A large industrial shredder was purchased and we began offering shredding by appointment on a half-day a week.

 - All 5 curbside-recycling communities renewed their 5 year contract.